Coffee is more than just a pick-me-up!

-Thanks to the work of many small roasters and a new coffee bar culture, the quality of coffee and the demands of coffee lovers have increased significantly.
-Factors such as production conditions and the availability of good coffee machines are becoming increasingly important to us consumers and contribute to higher coffee quality.
+Thanks to the work of many small roasters and a new coffee bar culture, coffee quality and the expectations of coffee lovers have increased significantly.
+Production conditions and the availability of good coffee machines are also becoming increasingly important to us consumers, contributing to higher coffee quality.
 What are coffee blends and what makes them so special?

-Just like wine or olive oil, Arabica and Robusta come in a wide range of qualities.
-The location, the growing conditions and the dedication with which a coffee is grown, harvested, selected, dried and then roasted determines whether it is a "well, it wakes you up" or a "wow, what a pleasure experience" - although we at HOC definitely prefer the great taste experience...
+Just like wine or olive oil, Arabica and Robusta come in a wide variety of qualities.
+The location, growing conditions, and dedication with which a coffee is cultivated, harvested, selected, dried, and then roasted determine whether the experience ranges from "well, it wakes you up" to "wow, what a pleasure" – although at HOC, we definitely prefer the great taste experience...

 At this point, we would like to take a look at coffee blends and coffees from a specific growing region or plantation, the so-called single origins.